simeononsecurity/simeononsecurity.ch/content/articles/leveraging-cloud-security-posture-management-(cspm)-for-your-business/index.en.md

 ### What is CSPM?

 Cloud Security Posture Management (CSPM) is a [comprehensive approach to ensuring the security and compliance of cloud environments](https://orca.security/resources/blog/cloud-security-considerations-for-financial-services-companies/).
 It involves continuously monitoring and assessing the security posture of cloud resources, identifying misconfigurations, vulnerabilities, and threats, and providing recommendations for remediation.
-CSPM solutions leverage automation and machine learning to streamline the process and enable organizations to proactively manage their cloud security.
+CSPM solutions leverage automation and machine learning to simplify the process and enable organizations to proactively manage their cloud security.

 ### Why is CSPM important for businesses?